-Financial independence, financial freedom, and retirement may seem like impossible goals.
-But like other goals, the best way to ensure you are on the right track is to put together a plan and periodically check to see if you are making progress.
+Financial independence, early retirement, or retirement at any age may seem like impossible goals.
+But like other goals, the best way to ensure you are on the right track is to put together a plan, and then periodically check your progress and correct course as needed.

 The Financial Independence Dough (“FIDough”) Basics in two steps

-To develop a basic plan for financial independence, you must figure out two things: 1. how much money you will need to become financially independent (your Catching FIDough Number), and 2. how you will reach your Catching FIDough Number.
+To develop a basic plan for financial independence, you must figure out two things: 1. how much money you will need to become financially independent (your FI or FIDough Number), and 2. how you will reach your Catching FIDough Number.
 Easy, right?

-Step 1 – Determine your Catching FIDough Number by determining the income you want your FIDough to generate
+Step 1 – Determine your FIDough Number by calculating the income you want your FIDough to generate

 Furthermore, if you expect to have other sources of income while retired (like a pension or social security), you only need to worry about generating the additional income you desire from your FIDough.